 Consider the following nutritional information when choosing between bars, gels and sport energy drinks.

 Most energy bars, gels and drinks are relatively low in calories.

-Most energy foods are relatively low in fats, and there is no fat in any of the energy drinks REI carries.
+Most energy foods are relatively low in fats, and there is little or no fat in the energy drinks REI carries.

 This is your main energy source, so the higher the level of activity and duration, the more carbohydrates you need.

 Great for helping your body rebuild tissues and recover after exercise/activity.

 (listed ingredients such as sodium chloride, citrate, selenite, molybdate, benzoate and/or bicarbonate).
 More commonly known as electrolytes, the above listed ingredients are also essential in metabolizing carbohydrates for the proper functioning of muscles and to help keep you hydrated.

 (listed ingredient as monopotassium phosphate, potassium citrate, L-lactate, dipotassium phosphate and/or potassium iodide).
 Also considered to be components of electrolytes (see sodium, above), the above listed ingredients are equally essential in metabolizing carbohydrates for the proper functioning of muscles and to help keep you hydrated.

 Your body naturally burns vitamins and minerals through exercise and activity, so the more of these a product has to offer, the better.
 In general, energy bars have the highest number of vitamins and minerals overall.